 They became fast friends.

 Also lost in the accident was Sasha's sister Sarah, age 10, her mother, Linda, age 42, Linda's toddler son Andrew Saar, age 3, adult daughter Jennie Hanson, age 21 and Jennie's baby son Isaiah, age 7 months.
 At a little past 2:20am on July 1, 1998 the six of them were killed while stopped on I-10 East due to the authorities trying to clean up an earlier traffic accident that killed a Northridge, California college student on the shoulder of I-10 who was trying to change his flat tyre.
 A tractor trailer, stopped behind Linda, was thrust atop their Ford Taurus by a second tractor trailer that was barreling down the highway driven by a man who had apparently fallen asleep.
-Imagine the confluence of circumstances that needed to be in place for that to happen.
+Imagine the confluence of circumstances that needed to be in place for that to occur.
 Now try to wrap your head around it.
-I've tried for years... unsuccessfully.
+I've tried for years... just can't do it.

 email the administrator @